Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

 \paragraph{Upper Bound Experiments}

-For the 2D banana-shaped source, we base our $\beta$-VAE model architecture on the compressive autoencoder in \citet{balle2021ntc}, using a 2-dimensional latent space and two-layer MLPs for both the encoder and decoder, with 100 hidden units and softplus activation in each hidden layer.
-We parameterize $Q_Z$ by a MAF \citep{papamakarios2017masked}, and $\Qzx$ by an IAF \citep{kingma2016improved} (we found that a factorized Gaussian $\Qzx$ works just as well, as long as the MAF prior $Q_Z$ is sufficiently powerful).
+We reproduced the NTC experiment using the same compressive autoencoder as in \citet{balle2021ntc}, with a 2-dimensional latent space and two-layer MLPs for both the encoder and decoder, with 100 hidden units and softplus activation in each hidden layer.
+For our upper bound model, we use the same MLP architecture as in \citet{balle2021ntc}, but parameterize $Q_Z$ by a MAF \citep{papamakarios2017masked} and $\Qzx$ by a factorized Gaussian (doubling the number of output of the encoder), similar to on previous experiments.

-For the higher-dimension projections of the banana-shaped source, we use the same $\beta$-VAE as on the 2D source, but set the number of hidden units in each hidden layer as $100n$, where $n$ is the dimension of the source.
+For the higher-dimension embeddings of the banana-shaped source, we use the same $\beta$-VAE as on the 2D source, but set the number of hidden units in each hidden layer to $100n$, where $n$ is the dimension of the source.
 We cap the number of hidden units per layer at 2000 for $n > 20$, and do not find this to adversely affect the results.

 \paragraph{Lower Bound Experiments} We use an MLP with three hidden layers and SeLU activations for the $\log u$ model; as in the upper bound models, here we set the number of hidden units in each layer to be $100n$, and cap it at 1000.
 In all the experiments we set $k=2048$.